 L-R: Grace, Helen, Po and Jackie at The Social Studio’s fifth runway collection show.

-Jackie Ruddock: Presently, Jackie is leading the establishment of The Social Outfit in Sydney, NSW.
+Jackie Ruddock: Jackie is the CEO of The Social Outfit in Sydney, NSW.
 The Social Outfit is the sister organisation to The Social Studio: a social enterprise which provides education, skills and employment, in order to promote the rich creativity of people from refugee communities.
 The Social Studio achieves this purpose by having a fashion label, including on-site manufacturing, retail store, and a cafe community space.

 Jackie Ruddock has worked professionally within the charity sector for ten years, and in the social entrepreneurship sector for over five years in Australia.
 She is a project manager and researcher in the fields of education, health, communications, multiculturalism and sexuality/gender.
 Jackie’s specialty is managing complex, multi-year projects that involve stakeholders from within communities, government sectors, not-for-profit organisations and corporate sectors.
 Her focus has been on developing, designing and implementing strength-based projects that seek to improve the health and wellbeing of socially marginalised Australian communities.

 Jackie has previously held senior management roles at The School for Social Entrepreneurs, FAR Social Enterprise, and Streetwize Communications.
 She has also worked as a Research Associate at the Journalism and Media Research Centre, University of NSW, Family Planning NSW and the Twenty10 Association.
 Jackie has published academic peer-reviewed journals, and spoken at conferences regularly in her areas of expertise.